usefulness/ktlint-gradle-plugin/README.md

 You must prefix rule ids not part of the standard rule set with `<rule-set-id>:<rule-id>`.
 For example `experimental:annotation`.

 There is a basic support for overriding `ktlintVersion`, but the plugin doesn't guarantee backwards compatibility with all `ktlint` versions.
 Errors like `java.lang.NoSuchMethodError:` or `com/pinterest/ktlint/core/KtLint$Params` can be thrown if provided `ktlint` version isn't compatible with the latest ktlint apis.

-### Editorconfig

-Kotlinter will configure itself using an `.editorconfig` file if one is present.

-If a non-empty `disabledRules` value is specified in the `kotlinter` extension, it will take precedence over any `disabled_rules` in `.editorconfig`.

-See [Ktlint editorconfig](https://github.com/pinterest/ktlint#editorconfig) for supported values.

 ### Customizing Tasks